 An important thing to note is that all of the above applies to pure rum.
 There are some rum-based products on the market like Malibu rum, which is a coconut rum, that don’t last that long.

-If your bottle isn’t about 80 proof (or 40% alcohol by volume), it’s most likely a liqueur based on rum and in most cases, it will taste great only within a few months of opening.
-A good example of that is RumChata, that retains best flavor for up to a year.
+If your bottle isn’t about 80 proof (or 40% alcohol by volume), it’s most likely a liqueur based on rum, and in most cases, it will taste great only within a few months of opening.
+A good example of that is RumChata, which retains the best flavor for up to a year.